Frequently Asked Questions

 There is no time-limit for the length of stay a pet has at the Erie Humane Society.
 Healthy, adoptable pets remain at the shelter until they are adopted.
 Additionally, there are no restrictions of age of pets.
 We take-in newborn kittens to senior pets, giving every animal the opportunity to thrive so that they may have a second chance at a happy, healthy life with a loving family.

-We stand true to our mission by doing what is in the best interest of each animal, and while it is a difficult decision to make, we believe there are cases where a peaceful end to life is the final act of kindness.
+We stand true to our mission by doing what is in the best interest of each animal, and while it is a difficult decision to make, we believe in cases of terminal illness and behavior beyond rehabilitation, that a peaceful end to life is the final act of kindness.

 The Erie Humane Society is an independent, registered 501-c3, non-profit organization.
 We have no affiliation with the Humane Society of the United States and receive no funding sources from them.
 We rely on the generous contributions made by community members who believe in the work we do and support our mission.